 We put together a helpful guide of what to look for in a lightweight backpack along with our top recommendations to make the purchasing process easier for you.

-For more of our top hiking gear recommendations, check out the Best Hiking Backpacks.
+For a complete analysis of all hiking backpacks for adults, check out the buyer’s guide Best Hiking Backpacks.